ksclarke/solr-jetty-maven/src/site/markdown/index.md

 ### Getting Started

 To install, you'll need Git, Java (>= 7), and Maven (>= 3).
-Once those are installed and setup, you can download the solr-jetty-maven code using Git:
+Once those are installed and setup, you can <a href="https://github.com/ksclarke/solr-jetty-maven/archive/master.zip">download</a> the solr-jetty-maven code directly or clone it using Git:

     git clone git://github.com/ksclarke/solr-jetty-maven.git